bsmn/ndasynapse/README.md

 > *A code maintainer must review and accept your pull request.* A code review (which happens with both the contributor and the reviewer present) is required for contributing.
 This can be performed remotely (e.g., Skype, Hangout, or other video or phone conference).

+### Releases

 This package uses semantic versioning for releasing new versions.
 The version should be updated on the `develop` branch as changes are reviewed and merged in by a code maintainer.
 The version for the package is maintained in the [ndasynapse/__version__.py](ndasynapse/__version__.py) file.

+A [GitHub Action workflow](.github/workflows/pythonpublish.yml) pushes GitHub release tags to [PyPi](https://pypi.org/project/ndasynapse/).
+Create a new GitHub release and the action will trigger.

 ### Testing